The Biggest Expenses in Retirement (No One Talks About a Huge One)

 Everyone knows to be worried about healthcare costs in retirement.
 Various studies have shown that rising health care costs in the coming years will require Americans to save more in order to afford these types of expenses in retirement.

-Specifically, a study released by the Employee Benefit Research Institute in October revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.
+Specifically, the ERBI study revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.

 Even so, health care expenses (not including long term care costs) command a slightly smaller share of expenditures for older Americans compared to transportation costs, according to data from the Bureau of Labor Statistics.